SCSI House Rebuild Calculator

 What is the size of my house?

-The size of your house is the net floor area, which is used for the purposes of the house rebuilding assessment.
+The size of your house is the gross internal floor area, which is used for the purposes of the house rebuilding assessment.

 How should I account for bespoke fittings and fixtures?